-msci.com realestate@msci.com
+clientservice@msci.com msci.com

-The information contained herein (the "Information") may not be reproduced or redisseminated in whole or in part without prior written permission from MSCI.
-The Information may not be used to verify or correct other data, to create any derivative works, to create indexes, risk models, or analytics, or in connection with issuing, offering, sponsoring, managing or marketing any securities. portfolios, financial products or other investment vehicles.
+The monomation of the first of the monomation is may not be reproduced of redisseminated in white on part without prior written permission from white some of the information may not be reproduced of redisseminated in white on part without prior written permission from white some of the information of any security, financial products or other investment vehicles.
 Historical data and analysis should not be taken as an indication or guarantee of any future performance, analysis, forecast or prediction.
-None of the Information or MSCI index or other product or service constitutes an offer to buy or sell, or a promotion or recommendation of, any security, financial instrument or product or trading strategy.
-Further, none of the Information is provided "as is" and the user of the Information assumes the entire risk of any use it may make or permit to be made of the Information.
-NONE OF MSCI INC. OR ANY OF ITS SUBSIDIARIES OR ITS OR THEIR DIRECT OR INDIRECT SUPPLIERS OR ANY THIRD PARTY INVOLVED IN MAKING OR COMPILING THE INFORMATION (EACH, AN "INFORMATION PROVIDER") MAKES ANY WARRANTIES OR REPRESENTATIONS AND, TO THE MAXIMUM EXTENT PERMITTED BY LAW, EACH INFORMATION PROVIDER THEREBY EXPRESSLY DISCLAIMS ALL IMPLIEDWARRANTIES, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-WITHOUT LIMITING ANY OF THE FOREGOING AND TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL ANY OF THE INFORMATION PROVIDER' HAVE ANY LIABILITY REGARDING ANY OF THE INFORMATION FOR ANY OF THE INFORMATION PROVIDER'S HAVE ANY LIABILITY REGARDING ANY OF THE INFORMATION FOR ANY OTHE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL ANY OF THE INFORMATION PROVIDER'S HAVE ANY LIABILITY REGARDING ANY OF THE INFORMATION FOR ANY OTHE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL ANY OF THE INFORMATION PROVIDER'S HAVE ANY LIABILITY REGARDING ANY OF THE INFORMATION FOR ANY OTHER DAMAGES EVEN IF NOTIFIED OF THE POSSIBILITY OF SUCH DA
+None of the information or MSCI index or other product or service constitutes an offer to buy or sell, or a promotion or recommendation of, any security, financial instrument or product or trading strategy.
+Further, none of the information or any MSCI index is intended to constitute investment advice or a recommendation to make [or refrain from making] any kind of investment decision and may not be relied on as such.
+The Information is provided "as is" and the user of the Information assumes the entire risk of any use it may make or permit to be made of the Information.
+NONE OF MSCI INC. OR ANY OF ITS SUBSIDIARIES OR ITS OR THEIR DIRECT OR INDIRECT SUPPLIERS OR ANY THIRD PARTY INVOLVED IN MAKING OR COMPLIANO THE INFORMATION (EACH, AN "INFORMATION PROVIDER") MAKES ANY WARRANTIES OR REPRESENTATIONS AND, TO THE MAXIMUM EXTENT PERMITTED BY LAW, EACH INFORMATION PROVIDER HEREBY EXPRESSLY DISCLAIMS ALL IMPLIEDWARRANTIES, INCLUDING WARRANTIES OR MECHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+WITHOUT LIMITING ANY OF THE INFORMATION FOR VIDERS HAVE ANY LIABILITY REGARDING ANY OF THE INFORMATION FOR ANY DIRECT, INDIRECT, SPECIAL, PUNITIVE, CONSEQUENTIAL [INCLUDING LOST PROFITS] OR ANY OTHER DAMAGES EVEN IF NOTIFIED OF THE POSSIBLITY OF SUCH DAMAGES.
+The foregoing shall not exclude or limit any inability that may not by applicable law be excluded or limited.